zachjf9/PitcherInjuryRiskAnalysis/README.md

 # MLB Pitcher Injury Risk Prediction

-This repository contains a machine learning pipeline for predicting elbow/UCL injury risk in Major League Baseball pitchers using Statcast pitch-level data and MLB injury-list records.
+This repository contains a machine learning and deep learning pipeline for predicting elbow/UCL injury risk in Major League Baseball pitchers using Statcast pitch-level data and MLB injury-list records.

-The training script downloads Statcast and injury-list data from the repository, engineers appearance-level and rolling workload features, labels appearances occurring within 60 days before an elbow/UCL injury, balances the dataset, and trains three machine learning models:
+The pipeline process Statcast and injury-list data, engineers appearance-level and rolling workload features, and labels appearances occurring within 60 days preceding an elbow/UCL injury,

+Three machine learning models are trained and evaluated:

 * Logistic Regression
 * Random Forest
 * XGBoost

+Two deep learning models are also trained using sequential game-level data:

+* 1D-CNN
+* GRU

 Each model is evaluated using multiple performance metrics and feature importance analysis to compare its ability to identify pitchers at elevated injury risk.